STM32-base/STM32-base.github.io/general/overview.md

 The [STM32-base Github](https://github.com/STM32-base) organization is the place where everything comes together.
 The organization is used to keep all STM32-base related repositories organized.
 This website is hosted on the Github pages platform.
 Using a Github organization allowed for a much nicer URL (stm32-base.github.io).
 The source for this website can be found in its own [repository](https://github.com/STM32-base/STM32-base.github.io).

-## Code
+## Code repositories

-The code of this project is spread over two repositories.
-One contains the [STM32-base project](https://github.com/STM32-base/STM32-base) itself.
-It contains things like startup code, linker scripts and makefiles.
-The other contains the official CMSIS and HAL which are slightly altered to better fit in this project.
-For more information, see the [CMSIS repository](https://github.com/STM32-base/STM32-base-CMSIS).
+The code of this project is located in a single repository.
+It contains the [STM32-base project](https://github.com/STM32-base/STM32-base) itself.
+The startup code, linker scripts and makefiles are located in that repository.
+Then there is the [STM32-base-STM32Cube repository](https://github.com/STM32-base/STM32-base-STM32Cube).
+This repository contains the CMSIS and HAL coded as provided by STMicroelectronics.

 ## Project templates